troyvassalotti/troyv.dev/src/posts/express-cats.md

         block footer
             footer.text-center.p-8
-                h2 Thanks for having an interest in our cats! p If you want to see more details about this site, just #[a(href="/about", class="underline text-blue-700 hover:text-blue-400") visit the about page].
+                h2 Thanks for having an interest in our cats! p If you want to see more details about this site, #[a(href="/about", class="underline text-blue-700 hover:text-blue-400") visit the about page].
 ```

 Probably my favorite part about the site is figuring out how to pass the cat data to each route that needed it and visualize it on the page.
 What do I mean by that?
 I mean I passed the cat object into the homepage to display links to both cats dynamically, but also passed it into the `cat.pug` template to use a single file as both cat pages _while still_ keeping their routes separate.